Faiza Haroon, MACP, RP

 Thankfully, my family moved to Canada in an attempt to begin a life in a just and democratic society.
 Unfortunately, trauma moved with us.

-As an adolescent, I faced the unique struggles faced by children of first-generation immigrant parents, dangling between two opposing cultures – individualism and collectivism.
 Finding characteristics of both within, I began working through the traumas and carving a path for myself.
 In some ways, this was the beginning of my healing journey.
 Of finding and consolidating my identity.
+These early life experiences nurtured my desire to heal.

-Over time, this evolved into a passion for doing something meaningful with my life.
-To make a difference.
+I nurtured my sense of kindness, empathy, and compassion for others while healing my Self.
+Over time, this evolved into a passion for doing something meaningful with my life—to make a difference.

 Why I became a Therapist?